+[________________]

+If to a Decisional Participant, addressed to the contact information available at [insert Website reference].

-Article XVI: FISCAL MATTERS
+FISCAL and strategic MATTERS

-Section 1.
 ACCOUNTING

 The fiscal year end of ICANN shall be determined by the Board.

-Section 2.
 AUDIT

 At the end of the fiscal year, the books of ICANN shall be closed and audited by certified public accountants.
 The appointment of the fiscal auditors shall be the responsibility of the Board.

-Section 3.
 ANNUAL REPORT AND ANNUAL STATEMENT

-The Board shall publish, at least annually, a report describing its activities, including an audited financial statement and a description of any payments made by ICANN to Directors (including reimbursements of expenses).
-ICANN shall cause the annual report and the annual statement of certain transactions as required by the CNPBCL to be prepared and sent to each member of the Board and to such other persons as the Board may designate, no later than one hundred twenty (120) days after the close of ICANN’s fiscal year.
+The Board shall publish, at least annually, a report describing its activities, including an audited financial statement, a description of any payments made by ICANN to Directors (including reimbursements of expenses) and a description of ICANN’s progress towards the obligations imposed under the Bylaws as revised on [1 October 2016] and the Operating Plan and Strategic Plan.
+ICANN shall cause the annual report and the annual statement of certain transactions as required by the CCC to be prepared and sent to each member of the Board and to such other persons as the Board may designate, no later than one hundred twenty (120) days after the close of ICANN’s fiscal year.

-Section 4.
-ANNUAL BUDGET
+BUDGETS AND PLANS

+ICANN Budget

-At least forty-five (45) days prior to the commencement of each fiscal year, the President shall prepare and submit to the Board, a proposed annual budget of ICANN for the next fiscal year, which shall be posted on the Website.
-The proposed budget shall identify anticipated revenue sources and levels and shall, to the extent practical, identify anticipated material expense items by line item.
-The Board shall adopt an annual budget and shall publish the adopted Budget on the Website.
+In furtherance of its Commitment to transparent and accountable budgeting processes, at least forty-five (45) days prior to the commencement of each fiscal year, ICANN staff shall prepare and submit to the Board a proposed annual operating plan and budget of ICANN for the next fiscal year (the “ICANN Budget”), which shall be posted on the Website.
+The ICANN Budget shall identify anticipated revenue sources and levels and shall, to the extent practical, identify anticipated material expense items by line item.

+Prior to approval of the ICANN Budget by the Board, ICANN staff shall consult with the Supporting Organizations and Advisory Committees during the ICANN Budget development process, and comply with the requirements of this Section 22.4(a).

+Prior to approval of the ICANN Budget by the Board, a draft of the ICANN Budget shall be posted on the Website and shall be subject to public comment.

+After reviewing the comments submitted during the public comment period, the Board may direct ICANN staff to post a revised draft of the ICANN Budget and may direct ICANN Staff to conduct one or more additional public comment periods of lengths determined by the Board, in accordance with ICANN’s public comment processes.

+Promptly after the Board approves an ICANN Budget (an “ICANN Budget Approval”), the Secretary shall provide a Board Notice to the EC Chairs Council, which Board Notice shall enclose a copy of the ICANN Budget that is the subject of the ICANN Budget Approval.
+ICANN shall post the Board Notice on the Website promptly following the delivery of the Board Notice to the EC Chairs Council.
+The EC Chairs Council shall promptly notify the Decisional Participants and shall commence and comply with the procedures and requirements specified in Article 2 of Annex D.

+An ICANN Budget shall become effective upon the earliest to occur of the following: